 Steps for Adding CAPTCHA to the WordPress Login Page

-- Download, install and activate the All In One WP Security & Firewall plugin.
+- Install and activate the All-In-One WP Security & Firewall plugin.

 - In the WP Security menu choose Brute Force.